Save on your next trip abroad with these Get Going travel insurance promo codes. Read more…

 Travel insurance payout

-- £16 million was paid out to 87,000 people for lost baggage and money whilst travelling.
+- £17 million was paid out to 86,000 people for lost baggage and money whilst travelling

 Big travel insurance payouts

-The average claim for medical expenses is £1,300 – this has increased by 40% between 2011 and 2016.
+The average claim for medical expenses is £1,300 – an increase of 40% since 2011.
 Despite the average claim being £1,300, it is not uncommon to rack up thousands in medical expenses when travelling abroad.

 The USA attracts more than 3.8 million UK visitors a year – and with a notoriously expensive healthcare system, it might come as no surprise that some of the biggest claims are by Brits visiting America.
 We explored some of the biggest claims from Brits in recent years to give you an idea of just how important travel insurance can be.

-- The biggest claim on our list is for £760,000 by a toursist visiting the USA who required treatment for a stroke and an air ambulance back to the UK.
+- The biggest claim on our list is for £760,000 by a tourist visiting the USA who required treatment for a stroke and an air ambulance back to the UK.

-- The second largest claim is for over £250,000 by a traveller visiting the US who fell of a bicycle and required medical treatment for a brain haemorrhage and broken shoulder.
+- The third largest claim is for over £250,000 by a traveller visiting the US who fell of a bicycle and required medical treatment for a brain haemorrhage and broken shoulder.

 Car rental insurance